 Pick out baby names.
 One of the top worries of twin parents is choosing the right names for their babies, and then (in the case of same-sex twins) deciding which baby gets which name.
 After the babies are born, don’t let the hospital staff or your family pressure you into finalizing names until you are 100% sure.
 Check with your doctor, but you typically have about 14 days after the birth to finalize baby names.

-5 tips for a better 32nd week of your twin pregnancy
+5 tips for a better 32nd week

 Don’t stand for long periods of time, if you can help it.

 Soak your feet with Epsom salts to help swelling.